Gundel Henke

 Survival in the age of digital change: strategies, tactics and opportunities for regional newspaper publishers

 Waiting for better times is not an option for newspaper publishers.
-The digital transformation and demographic change will fundamentally change the business in the coming years.
-That's why it's important to look to the future now and develop new digital business models.
+Digital change and demographic change will fundamentally change business over the next few years.
+That is why it is now important to look to the future and develop new digital business models.

-That was the clear message from Dr. Christoph Mayer in our webinar on "Digital change or demise: How daily newspapers are successfully mastering digital change".
-Dr. Christoph Mayer, Partner at SCHICKLER, a management consultancy specializing in media, spoke in the webinar with Stephan Heck, co-founder and Managing Director of Purple.
+That was the clear message from Dr. Christoph Mayer in our Webinar on the topic “Digital change or downfall: How newspapers successfully master digital change”.
+Dr. Christoph Mayer, partner at the media consulting firm SCHICKLER, spoke in a webinar with Stephan Heck, co-founder and managing director of Purple.

-In his keynote speech, Dr. Christoph Mayer first analyzed the situation of newspaper publishers.
+In his keynote speech, Dr. Christoph Mayer first analysed the situation of newspaper publishers.
 The figures speak for themselves.
-In recent years, print circulations have mostly declined evenly and only slightly.
-Generally "between one and five percent" per year.
-Newspaper publishers have been able to adapt to this.
-They increased prices and were able to achieve further growth in sales revenues.
+In recent years, print editions have mostly declined evenly and only slightly.
+As a rule, “between one and five percent” per year.
+Newspaper houses were still able to adapt to this.
+They raised prices and were able to achieve further growth in sales revenues.

-This approach is likely to be exhausted soon.
-Firstly, price increases cannot be imposed on the market indefinitely.
-The second, more dramatic reason can be found in the age structure of subscribers.
+This path is likely to be exhausted soon.
+First, price increases cannot be implemented indefinitely on the market.
+The second, more dramatic reason is found in the age structure of subscribers.

 A dangerous cycle

-"Print subscribers are clearly outdated," said Dr. Christoph Mayer.
-In the next five to ten years, 40 percent of print subscriptions will be "in the fire".
-This sets a cycle in motion: print circulation drops, revenues fall, delivery density decreases, districts become uneconomical.
-Publishers are forced to shut down these districts because the remaining subscribers can no longer be supplied economically.
+“Print subscribers are significantly outdated,” said Dr. Christoph Mayer.
+In the next five to ten years, 40 percent of print subscriptions would be “on fire.”
+This starts a cycle: print circulation falls, revenues fall, delivery density decreases, districts become uneconomical.
+Publishers are forced to shut down these districts because remaining subscribers can no longer be supplied economically.

-"This cycle," says Mayer, "will have a dramatic impact on the print business over the next few years."
-Some publishers have been reporting falling sales revenue for two years.
-This is the new situation.
-This trend will intensify in the coming years.
-Subscriber numbers will continue to fall.
-Dr. Christoph Mayer uses the image of a "stall" that is making print uneconomical.
-According to Dr. Christoph Mayer, some titles will reach this point earlier, others a little later, but everything will happen within a time frame of five to ten years.
+“This cycle,” says Mayer, “will have a dramatic impact on the print business over the next few years.”
+For the past two years, some publishers have reported falling sales revenues.
+That is the new situation.
+This development will intensify in the coming years.
+Subscriber numbers continue to decline.
+Dr. Christoph Mayer uses the image of a “flow breakdown,” which makes print uneconomical.
+According to Dr. Christoph Mayer, some titles would reach this point earlier, others a bit later, but everything takes place within a time frame of five to ten years.

-Mayer explained this using the example of publishers from different regions and the development of their subscriber numbers since 1995.
-His forecast can be illustrated using a title from the region of southwest Germany.
+Mayer explained this using the example of publishers from various regions and the development of their subscriber figures since 1995.
+His forecast can be illustrated by a title from the region of Southwest Germany.
 The number of print subscribers fell from just under 160,000 in 1995 to around 90,000 today.
 Depending on the scenario, this figure could fall to 40,000 or even 20,000 print subscribers by 2030.
-A high circulation usually means that a large area has to be supplied.
-"If circulation declines, the area becomes thinner," says Mayer.
-"This makes delivery more and more expensive."
+A high edition usually means that a large area has to be supplied.
+“If the circulation decreases, the area is thinning,” says Mayer.
+“Delivery is becoming more and more expensive as a result.”
 And then simply uneconomical.

-This development can give you the creeps.
-The question is: where do I actually want to go?
-If print becomes uneconomical, what does a company, a regional publisher, that works purely digitally look like?
+This development can teach you how to creep.
+The question is: Where do I actually want to go?
+If print becomes uneconomical, what does a company, a regional publishing house, that works purely digitally look like?

-Transformation does not happen at the push of a button - how can digital reach be gained and print managed at the same time?
+The transformation doesn't take place at the push of a button — how can you gain digital reach and manage print at the same time?

-If you take a closer look at the average cost structure of a regional newspaper publisher dominated by print and compare it with the cost structure of a publisher that has gone digital, the switch to digital looks promising at first.
-The largest costs, namely distribution, especially delivery, and production, are eliminated.
+If you take a close look at the average cost structure of a regional newspaper publisher dominated by print and compare it with the cost structure of a publishing house that focuses entirely on digital, the transition to digital initially looks promising.
+The largest share of costs, namely sales, in particular delivery, and production, is eliminated.

 It would be nice if the problem could be solved so easily.
 But that is currently wishful thinking.
-Publishing houses first need a correspondingly high density of digital subscriptions before they can switch over.
-They are a long way from achieving this goal.
-Publishers currently have around a quarter to a third of the subscribers they need to be able to operate profitably digitally.
+Because publishing houses first need a correspondingly high density of digital subscriptions before they can switch over.
+They are a long way from that goal.
+Publishing houses currently have around a quarter to a third of the subscribers they need to be able to work economically digitally.

-A newspaper company must therefore grow into the digital world and manage the old print business at the same time.
-The transformation will affect the entire organization.
-The learning and change phase must be initiated now in order to set up new processes and technology.
-Only then will publishers be able to grow their digital subscriptions in good time before the print business collapses.
+A newspaper house must therefore grow into the digital world and manage the old print business at the same time.
+The transformation will take a toll on the entire organization.
+The learning and change phase must now be initiated in order to set up new processes and technology.
+Only then can publishers achieve digital subscription growth in good time before the print business breaks away.

 If publishers lose this time, they are forced to fall back on reserves later.